The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Hausdorff Dimension of Invariant Measures and Multifractal Analysis of Lyapunov Exponents

 For the second implication, assume that \eqref{p1jsm16 item c} holds.
 Then, by formula \eqref{1sl1}, we have that $\hat\mu_s=\hat\mu_t$.
 So, by Lemma~\ref{p1sl4}, the two measures $\mu_s$ and $\mu_t$ are mutually singular.
 Since, by Theorem~\ref{t4h65} both measures $\mu_s$ and $\mu_t$ are ergodic, they are equal.
 Because of Proposition~\ref{p1jsm14} (see its item \eqref{p1jsm14 item g}), the item \eqref{p1jsm16 item a} of Proposition~\ref{p1jsm16} is established, and thus we are done. \end{proof}

-We shall now prove that exceptional rational semigroups are exceptional indeed, i.e. we will almost fully classify all of them and will show that they form a very small sub--collection of all rational semigroups.
+We shall now prove that exceptional rational semigroups are exceptional indeed, i.e. we will almost fully classify all of them and we will show that they form a very small sub--collection of all rational semigroups.
 We need some preparation.
-Keep $G$, a \CF\ balanced \TNR semigroup satisfying the Nice Open Set Condition.
+Keep $G$, a \NOSC-FNR \ rational semigroup.
 Let